mcornick/clilol/docs/clilol_create_paste.md

 Create or update a paste in your pastebin.

-Specify a title with the --title flag.
-If the title is already in use, that paste will be updated.
+If the specified title is already in use, that paste will be updated.
 If the title is not in use, a new paste will be created.

 If you specify a filename with the --filename flag, the content of the file will be used.
 If you do not specify a filename, the content will be read